UF Health Psychology – Springhill

 4197 NW 86th Terrace

-Gainesville, FL 32606
+Gainesville, Florida 32606

 Hours of Operation

-UF Health Psychology is co-located with UF Health Child Psychiatry - Springhill
+UF Health Psychology is co-located with UF Health Child Psychiatry - Springhill.

-Our knowledgeable clinical team is able to offer a variety of services, including second opinions, school advocacy, psycho-educational testing and psychotherapy.
+Our knowledgeable clinical team is able to offer a variety of services including second opinions, school advocacy, psycho-educational testing and psychotherapy.

-Specialty Programs
+Specialty programs

 Parent-child interaction therapy